as777ms/as777ms/README.md

 - 👋 Hi, I’m future Billioner.
 -
+- 👀The Future Billionaire
+-
-- 👀 I’m interested in ...
+-😃This name will stay in history ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m Future creator of new civilization (new apss and Hotel in ...)
+-